The History of AMDA

 AMDA flourished under the Martins, who developed new programs and hired some of the world's top-performing artists as faculty.
 The school's explosive growth in the 1970's prompted a move to the historic Ansonia Building on Manhattan's the Upper West Side.
 Continued success in the 1990s led to a second building near the Lincoln Center, which now serves as AMDA New York's principal location.

-In 2003, the Martins brought AMDA's success to the golden West Coast, founding a Los Angeles campus in the Art Deco Yucca Vine Tower located in the heart of Hollywood.
+In 2003, the Martins brought AMDA's success to the golden West Coast, founding a AMDA College and Conservatory of the Performing Arts in the Art Deco Yucca Vine Tower located in the heart of Hollywood.
 With this groundbreaking move, AMDA became the only Bachelor of Fine Arts Degree-granting performing arts institution with campuses in both New York and Los Angeles.

 More than a half century after its humble beginnings, AMDA is now a thriving, fully accredited institution, offering Professional Conservatory (New York and Los Angeles) and Bachelor of Fine Arts Degrees (Los Angeles) in Acting, Dance Theatre, Music Theatre and Performing Arts.
 Building upon decades of history, AMDA's growth continues with the ongoing addition of new programs, facilities and resources for our prolific body of students and alumni.

 Each year, more than 1,400 students engage in AMDA's rigorous curricula, each young artist training under the guidance of our faculty of professional artists and instructors at the leading edge of their respective fields.
 As we look forward to the next generation of performance, AMDA remains committed to nurturing artists who have the skills and drive to launch effective, creative careers that shape the life of our local, national and global communities.